blumixid/docs/manageapps/app_mng.md

   3. *hc*: Health Center agent that enables your application to be monitored by the Health Center client.

+    The Health Center supports analyzing the performance of your Liberty and Node.js applications by using the IBM Monitoring and Diagnostic Tools.
+For more information see [How to analyze the performance of Liberty Java or Node.js apps in {{site.data.keyword.Bluemix_notm}}](https://developer.ibm.com/bluemix/2015/07/03/how-to-analyze-performance-in-bluemix/){:new_window}.</p></li>

   4. *shell*: Enables a web-based shell that is accessible from the devconsole utility or by accessing the following URL:
     ```